 Immunotherapy is a type of cancer treatment that uses the body’s own immune system to fight cancer.
 Because immunotherapies work by boosting the immune system, immunotherapies have a different set of potential side effects than do other cancer treatments – immunotherapies can actually boost the immune system too much to trigger a variety of side effects, such as skin rash, fatigue, colitis, and bone and joint pain.

-Depending on the severity of side effects associated with immunotherapy, your doctor may pause treatment or prescribe a corticosteroid.
+Depending on the severity of the side effects associated with immunotherapy, your doctor may pause treatment or prescribe a corticosteroid.